Table of Contents

 Authorship: You can choose to remove the authorship info per post type

-Date in Snippet Preview: There’s varying schools of thought on this.
+There are varying schools of thought on this.
 Generally speaking you would want to show the date in the snippet preview if you run a news-style site that has time-sensitive content.
-For other sites you’ll probably want to leave it un-checked.
+For other sites you’ll probably want to leave it set to Hide.

-WordPress SEO Meta Box – this is the box that appears on the editing screen for every individual piece of content on your site – allowing you to customize the meta information for it.
-99% of the time you need to leave this un-checked.
+This is the box that appears on the editing screen for every individual piece of content on your site, allowing you to customize the meta information for it.
+99% of the time you will keep this set to Show.

 If you have custom post types (such as a portfolio, or products for example) they will automatically show up here and you can customize them just like regular posts and pages.
 If your custom post types have archive pages, they will show at the bottom of this screen.